Book Tickets

 The 'Alfred Talkies' cinema in the heart of Mumbai has fallen out of time.
 In the old Hindi film palace, 35mm copies still rattle through the museum-ready projectors.
 A sinking ship, held on course by an intrepid crew: the distinguished boss, who shouldn't have taken over the cinema because she is a woman.
 The meticulous manager who knows exactly what his audience wants.
 And the chain-smoking film poster painter, Sheikh Rehman, who runs his studio behind the cinema screen in the style of old masters.
 A mixture of artist, guru, comedian and philosopher.

 Each week a mammoth task begins, to paint a huge billboard sized picture showcasing the latest film.
 His colourful and spectacular posters are works of art in their own right, but Sheikh Rehman’s work is becoming obsolete as plastic posters take over and the cinema battles against declining audiences.
 A hopeless fight, but no reason to give up.
+Original Copy is a humorous and heartfelt documentary about the magic of film, its transience, and its immortality.

 Hot Docs International Documentary Festival, Canada (2015)